endemic/nathandemick.com/about/index.markdown

   date_gmt: '2008-08-28 19:43:53 -0400'
   content: So far, so good!
 ---
-<p>My name is Nathan Demick.
+My name is Nathan Demick.
 Traditionally, this blog has been used to host my video game reviews (at bitter-gamer.com).
 However, these days I've been spending more time doing game development than game playing.
-So, in that light, I'll basically post whatever I want here, with no logic behind it.</p>
+So, in that light, I'll basically post whatever I want here, with no logic behind it.